 Facebook Business Page

-Facebook is also doing their part to help businesses through the coronavirus pandemic.
-They’ve created a Business Resource Hub with all kinds of goodies.
+Facebook is also doing its part to help businesses through the coronavirus pandemic.
+In fact, they’ve created a Business Resource Hub with all kinds of goodies.

 - 5 Step Plan

 - Workplace Tools for Remote Workers